Waning Crescent on

 True anomaly ∠149.4°

-11 days after point of perigee on 21 January 2019 at 19:58 in ♌ Leo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next apogee on 5 February 2019 at 09:26 in ♒ Aquarius.
+11 days since point of perigee on 21 January 2019 at 19:58 in ♌ Leo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next apogee on 5 February 2019 at 09:26 in ♒ Aquarius.

 Moon before descending node

-12 days after ascending node on 20 January 2019 at 22:48 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 3 February 2019 at 06:35 in ♑ Capricorn.
+12 days after ascending node on 20 January 2019 at 22:48 in ♋ Cancer the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 3 February 2019 at 06:35 in ♑ Capricorn.

 At 00:48 the Moon is meeting its standstill point to reach South declination of ∠-21.547°.
 This is the year's southernmost lunar standstill of 2019.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠21.590° at the point of next standstill in ♋ Cancer on 16 February 2019 at 09:56.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠21.590° at the point of next northern standstill in ♋ Cancer on 16 February 2019 at 09:56.

 In 2 days on 4 February 2019 at 21:04 in ♒ Aquarius the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.